vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 Now in the code editor, open `packages/api-client/src/index.server.ts`.
 Inside of it, there is the `onCreate` method.

 `onCreate` accepts the `settings` parameter, which is a configuration provided in `packages/theme/middleware.config.js`.
-By default, it's an empty object but can by any configuration you need.
+By default, it's an empty object but can be any configuration you need.

 `onCreate` must return an object with at least `config` and `client` properties but it can have any number of custom properties if needed.
 This object is later available in API endpoints.